VincenzoNannetti/Continual-Learning-in-Deep-Learning-Based-Channel-Estimation/data_generation/ray_tracing/README.md

 ## Overview

 This directory contains Python scripts designed to generate datasets of Orthogonal Frequency Division Multiplexing (OFDM) channel matrices.
 The generation process simulates various wireless channel conditions using parameters derived from a simplified ray-tracing concept, allowing for the creation of diverse datasets suitable for research in wireless communications, machine learning for channel estimation, and other related fields.
+This simplified approach typically involves modelling a primary direct path and a configurable number of scattered paths, each characterised by specific delays, attenuations, and angles of arrival/departure, as opposed to computationally intensive full 3D ray-tracing.

 The core script, `generate_dataset.py`, orchestrates the generation process, leveraging configuration files and helper classes to produce the desired datasets.